Home > How To

 Your rows of choice will now be frozen and be easy to see as you navigate the page.

-If you ever feel the rows are a bit too cumbersome or you don’t need them anymore, simply go on the same ‘Freeze Panes’ drop down menu and click ‘Unfreeze Panes’.
+If you ever feel the rows are a bit too cumbersome or you don’t need them anymore, simply go on the same ‘Freeze Panes’ drop-down menu and click ‘Unfreeze Panes’.

 Freezing multiple rows at a time is a quick and easy way to keep a few crucial bits of information memorized and ready to go whenever you may need them throughout your work.
+Excel makes this function extremely easy to toggle on and off, which is part of the reason it has become the most popular spreadsheet platform.